scribu/wp-front-end-editor/readme.txt

 2. See [Common Mistakes in Themes](http://scribu.net/wordpress/front-end-editor/common-mistakes-in-themes.html).
 3. Check for JavaScript errors.
 [Firebug](http://getfirebug.com/) is a great tool for this.

+= Can you add the ability to create posts, instead of just editing? =

+No, because there already are [several plugins](http://wordpress.org/support/topic/front-end-custom-form-to-post?replies=5#post-1584286) for that already.

+= Can you change the wysiwyg editor to TinyMCE? =

+No, because TinyMCE is anything but tiny and would take a long time to load.

+Also because I couldn't get it to work.

 = Does it work with WP Super Cache? =

-To avoid problems with WP Super Cache or W3 Total Cache, you have to disable caching for logged-in users.
+To avoid problems with WP Super Cache or W3 Total Cache, I recommend disabling caching for logged-in users.

 = How can I change the hover color? =